MGalecki10/CurrencyConverter/README.md

 1. Clone this repository to your local machine.
 2. Place the products.csv and currencies.csv files in the src/main/resources directory.
 3. Open a terminal and navigate to the project directory.
-4. Compile the Java files using the following command:
+4. Compile the Java file using fre IDE: InteliJ IDEA.
-   `javac -d bin -sourcepath src src/org/example/*.java`
-5. Run the application using the following command:

-shell
-Copy code
-java -cp bin org.example.Main

 # Usage